 Wake Event Conditions/Remarks Power Button Wakes unconditionally from S3-S5.
-Onboard LAN Event Device driver must be configured for Wake On LAN support.
+Onboard LAN Event ard LAN Event Device driver must be configured for Wake On LAN support.
+SMBALERT# Wakes unconditionally from S3-S5.
 PCI Express WAKE# Wakes unconditionally from S3-S5.
-WAKE# Wakes uncondionally from \$3.
-PME# Activate the wake up capabilities of a PCI device using Windows Device Manager configuration options for this device or enable 'Resume On PME#' in the Power setup menu.
-USB Mouse/Keyboard Event When Standby mode is set to S3, USB hardware must be powered by standby power source.
-Set USB Device Wakeup from S3/S4 to Enabled in the ACPI setup menu (if setup node is available in BIOS setup program).
-In Device Manager look for the keyboard/mouse devices.
-Go to the Power Management tab and check 'Allow this device to bring the computer out of standby'.
-RTC Alarm Activate and configure Resume On RTC Alarm in the power setup menu.
-Wakes unconditionally from S3-S5.
+WAKE# Wakes uncondionally from S3.
+PME# Activate the wake up capabilities of a PCI device using Windows device manager configuration options for this device or set "Resume On PME#" to "Enabled" in the power setup menu.
+USB Mouse/Keyboard Event When standby mode is set to S3, USB hardware must be powered by standby power source.
+Set "USB Device Wakeup from S3/S4" to "Enabled" in the ACPI setup menu (if setup node is available in BIOS setup program).
+In device manager, look for the keyboard/mouse devices.
+Go to the "Power Management" tab and check 'Allow this device to bring the computer out of standby'.
+RTC Alarm Activate and configure "Resume On RTC Alarm" in the power setup menu.
+Only available in S5.
 Watchdog Power Button Event Wakes unconditionally from S3-S5.